How do you choose the best rug color for your room?

 Most interior designers recommend “starting with the rug,” to establish a room's style and décor.
 If you are choosing an area rug for an existing room, your lifestyle and personal taste will be deciding factors.

-For example, do you chase around young children or pets most of the day?
-If so, a white shag rug will not be the best color choice for your area rug.
+Do you chase around young children or pets most of the day?
+If so, a white shag rug will NOT be the best color choice for your area rug space.

-High traffic areas require you to choose a rug that is going to last and can stand heavy use.
+Highly visited areas of your home require you to choose a rug that is going to last and can withstand heavy use.

 Deep, rich colors create intimate spaces.